-Parameters include_meta - if set to True will include all the metadata (index, type, id etc).
+- include_meta if set to True will include all the metadata (index, type, id etc).
 Otherwise just the document's data is serialized.
-This is useful when passing multiple instances into elasticsearch.helpers.bulk.
+This is useful when passing multiple instances into elasticsearch.helpers.bulk. - skip_empty if set to False will cause empty values (None, [], {}) to be left on the document.
+Those values will be stripped out otherwise as they make no difference in elasticsearch.

-'''

-update (using=None, index=None, fields)
+update (using=None, index=None, detect_noop=True, doc_as_upsert=False, refresh=False, fields)

-'''